-Apple lets you store username and passwords in iCloud Keychain so you can log in to websites and apps quickly using FaceID or TouchID.
+Apple lets you store usernames and passwords in iCloud Keychain so you can log in to apps and websites quickly using FaceID or TouchID.
 But what if you want to manage those saved accounts and passwords?

 - What are the AutoFill Passwords?

-- How to Edit Saved Passwords on iPhone and iPad
+- How to edit saved passwords on iPhone and iPad

-- What is Security Recommendations in iOS 14?
+- What are Security Recommendations in iOS?

-- Open the Settings app.
+- Open Settings.

-- Scroll down and tap on Passwords & Accounts (iOS 13).
-For iOS 14, it has been renamed to just Passwords.
+- Tap Passwords & Accounts (iOS 13).
+For iOS 14 or later, it’s named Passwords.

 - Summon Siri on your iPhone.
 You can do so by pressing the right-side button on iPhones with Face ID.
-On other iPhones, press the Home Button.
+On other iPhones, press and hold the Home Button.
 You can also use the hot-word ‘Hey Siri.’

 - You can also ask Siri for specific passwords.
 For this, say something like, ‘Show my Gmail password,’ or ‘Show my Twitter password.’